Why is the sky blue? Why does the sky matter?

 SkyDay initiatives combine art and science to challenge us to think in new ways about our relationship to the sky.

-Ben founded SkyDay almost immediately after hearing Yo-Yo Ma speak about the need for artists to find new ways of serving community, especially young people.
-"How can we, as artists, use whatever talents we have to engage people on the issues that matter the most?" he asked.
+Ben founded SkyDay after hearing Yo-Yo Ma speak about the need for artists to find new ways of using whatever skills they have to serve community - especially young people.
 Ben already knew what he wanted to talk about.
 The environment has been the subject of his work for over 30 years.
 Looking out the plane window heading home Ben had a something of a vision.
-He saw students all over the world joining together to make a citizen artwork in support of our sky.
-People were looking up, photographing it's dynamic changes and posting their photos to an evolving sky mosaic that was as beautiful and varied as the sky itself.
-This art stood as an emblem showing how important the sky was to them, how it connected them as one global family and how they wanted to come together as an enlightened generation to solve the global warming crisis.
+People all over the world were looking up, connecting to the sky and reflecting on how it connects us all as one global family.
+And while they were doing so they were photographing it's dynamic changes and together, all over the globe, posting their photos to an evolving on-line sky mosaic that was as beautiful and varied as the sky itself.
+This citizen art stood as an emblem showing they recognized how important the sky was to them and how they wanted to come together as an enlightened generation to solve the global warming crisis.

-Ben knew he needed a strong team if he was to build anything of consequence so he asked Judy Grimmer, Sascha Bopp and Chris Frye to help him flesh out the idea.
-They thought the project sounded like a portal to something.
+Ben asked his wife Judy Grimmer and friends Sascha Bopp and Chris Frye to help him flesh out the idea.
+The project sounded like a portal to something.
 But a portal to what?
-After much consideration they decided to build an interactive educational platform to allow artists and scientists the opportunity to collaborate on inspiring global initiatives.
-Such initiatives would combine art and science to promote greater understanding of how our sky functions and what its vulnerabilities are and encourage participants to think of themselves as being part of a global family with a shared problem to solve.
-To guide these initiatives they created SkyTeam, a team of artists and scientists charged with advising on the development of SkyDay projects.
-Astronaut and artist Nicole Stott and Northwestern University climate scientist Daniel Horton were the first to join SkyTeam and together Ben, Dan and Nicole worked to define SkyDay's educational goals.
-Soon afterwards atmospheric scientist, University of Illinois Professor and IPCC lead author Don Wuebbles joined them.
+After long consideration they decided to build an interactive educational platform together so artists and scientists could collaborate on global initiatives that would inspire greater understanding of all things sky.
+Such initiatives would combine art and science to teach about how our sky functions and what its vulnerabilities are and encourage participants to think of themselves as being part of a global family with a shared problem to solve.
+To guide these initiatives they created a SkyTeam - a team of artists and scientists charged with advising on the development of SkyDay initiatives.
+Astronaut and artist Nicole Stott and Northwestern University climate scientist Daniel Horton were the first to join and together they worked to define SkyDay's educational goals.
+Soon afterwards they were joined by atmospheric scientist, University of Illinois Professor and IPCC lead author Don Wuebbles, scientist, poet and lecturer in science communication Sam Illingworth and poet, performer and producer Dan Simpson.